 This is the fourth zine the two artists have produced together.
 Their first, Dzama / Pettibon (2015), published by David Zwirner Books to coincide with Printed Matter's New York Art Book Fair at MoMA PS1, assembled a series of works they created using the "exquisite corpse" method in which they traded drawings and developed each other's compositions.

 Well-known for prolific drawings that incorporate diverse influences into his own visual language, Dzama has expanded his practice in recent years to encompass sculpture, painting, film, costume design, and dioramas.
 Pettibon—for whom this ongoing project is a rare collaboration with another artist—has been making zines since the late seventies.
 His commitment to the spectrum of "low" and "high" culture, from comics and album covers to literary references, has long been an inspiration for Dzama.
-Over 700 works by Pettibon are currently on display in the solo exhibition A Pen of All Work at the New Museum in New York.
-In April, the gallery will present The Mask Makers, a special project curated by Dzama, at Independent Brussels.
+Over 700 works by Pettibon were presented in the solo exhibition A Pen of All Work at the New Museum in New York in February 2017.
+The exhibition travels to the Bonnefantenmuseum Maastricht in The Netherlands in June 2017.
+In April, the gallery presented The Mask Makers, a special project curated by Dzama, at Independent Brussels.

-Proceeds from sales of the zine will be donated to the American Civil Liberties Union.
+Proceeds from sales of the zine were donated to the American Civil Liberties Union.
 Published by David Zwirner Books.

 David Zwirner is pleased to participate in Independent Brussels for the second consecutive year.

-Gallery artist Marcel Dzama will curate the booth, which he has titled "The Mask Makers."
-He will present works from the gallery's roster of artists and beyond that relate to the theme of the mask, a prevalent motif within Dzama's own practice that draws on his interest in Surrealist iconography.
+Gallery artist Marcel Dzama curated the booth, which he titled "The Mask Makers."
+Dzama presented works from the gallery's roster of artists and beyond that relate to the theme of the mask, a prevalent motif within Dzama's own practice that draws on his interest in Surrealist iconography.
 First appearing as a figurative element in his works on paper in the mid-1990s, and since incorporated into his large-scale drawings, paintings, and films, masks were most recently featured in the artist's critically-acclaimed stage and costume design for the New York City Ballet's The Most Incredible Thing in 2016, a performance choreographed by Justin Peck and based on Hans Christian Andersen's fairy tale.

-Dzama will create a self-contained environment featuring both historical and new works across several genres, including some made specifically for the space.
-In addition to his own works, there will be contributions by gallery artists Mamma Andersson, R. Crumb, Sherrie Levine, Jockum Nordström, Raymond Pettibon, Lisa Yuskavage and Jordan Wolfson, and works by David Altmejd, Peter Doig, James Ensor, Marilyn Minter, Cindy Sherman, Rose Wylie, and others.
+Dzama created a self-contained environment featuring both historical and new works across several genres, including some made specifically for the space.
+In addition to his own works, there were contributions by gallery artists Mamma Andersson, R. Crumb, Sherrie Levine, Jockum Nordström, Raymond Pettibon, Lisa Yuskavage and Jordan Wolfson, and works by David Altmejd, Peter Doig, James Ensor, Marilyn Minter, Cindy Sherman, Rose Wylie, and others.

 Dzama notes on the theme for the booth: "Be what you want to be, the mask is freedom, anonymity, a new identity or gender, and bridging us to the afterlife."